 If you place the marquee over software and execute the Shift Left to Main command, you will now have these entries:

 '''

 software

 back-of-book

 embedded

-HTML.
+HTML

 '''

-To Shift Left to Main in Edit View
+To Shift Left to Main in the Index Pane

 - 1. Place the marquee over the subheading you wish to shift left to main. - 2.
 Choose Edit>Shift Left to Main.